The bound mass of Dehnen models with centrally peaked star formation efficiency: Methods and models

 \subsection{Recovering the residual gas}

-As mentioned before, we assume that in our model clusters star-formation happens with a constant SFE per free-fall time according to \citet{PP13}.
+As mentioned before, we assume that in our model clusters star-formation happens with a constant SFE per free-fall time ($\epsilon_\mathrm{ff}=\mathrm{const}$) according to \citet{PP13}.
 Thus following \citet{Bek+17} we can recover the density profile of the residual gas clump before gas expulsion, for a given stellar density profile, $\rho_\star(r)$, SFE per free-fall time, $\epsilon_\mathrm{ff}$, and star-formation duration, $t_\mathrm{SF}$.
 For the sake of clarity we bring these expressions \citep[Eqs.
 A1-A7]{Bek+17} here

-{\bf}{ The solution of \citet{Bek+17} allows for the stellar density profile to be any centrally-concentrated function.
-Since gas density depends on the stellar density locally, the solution is also valid for clumpy structure of stellar cluster.
-In the works of \citet{Bek+17,Bek+18,Bek+19} the Plummer model is used for stellar density profile, which can be substituted by the Dehnen density profiles easily.}
+{}{ The solution of \citet{Bek+17} allows for the stellar density profile to be any centrally-concentrated function.
+Since gas density depends on the stellar density locally, the solution is also valid for clumpy structure of stellar cluster.}